Incpi/Dark-CPI-Web-Extension/docs/readme/README.md

 - Evening Horizon - Dark Theme similar to New UI
 - Quartz Light - Previous UI Theme before Morning Horizon

+> [!NOTE]
-> [!NOTE] any other theme by SAP is not compatible with this extension.
+> Any other theme by SAP is not compatible with this extension.

 ### Versioning Scheme